guzalm/lab1/README.md

-problem 3.
-Given a number “n”, we should write the function for checking whether“n” is prime.
-Here I used conditions which means that "n" could not be less than 2.
-If there is no problem, function continues working.
-Then I initialize "divisor=2" to check "n" for prime or composite number.
-If n divides to 2 without modulus it is prime.
+problem 4.
+Given a number “n”, should write the program using recursion for finding “n!”.
+There was created new function factorial() where used recursion to get the result (n * factorial(n - 1)).
+By returning factorial and creating new variable as findFac in main we get final result.